HarshiniMurali07/Product-Classification/README.md

 # Hierarchical Product Classification Using Machine Learning

 # Table of Contents

-Project Overview
+- Project Overview
-Dataset Description
+- Dataset Description
-Model Pipeline
+- Model Pipeline
-Key Features
+- Key Features
-Installation and Setup
-Preprocessing and Feature Engineering
+- Preprocessing and Feature Engineering
-Models and Hyperparameter Tuning
+- Models and Hyperparameter Tuning
-Results and Evaluation
+- Results and Evaluation
-Future Work
+- Future Work
-Contributors

 # Project Overview
 This project aims to build a hierarchical classification system to categorize products into three levels of granularity: